 A deep dive into payment gateways and their function

 A payment gateway acts as an interface between the merchant’s website or app and the payment network, transmitting payment information from the customer to the acquiring bank or payment processor for authorisation and settlement.
+You can think of it as an online payment portal.

-A merchant might integrate a payment gateway into their website or app to enable online transactions, leveraging APIs and plugins to add payment processing functionality to their platforms and to enable a better user experience for their customers when making a payment.
+A merchant might integrate a payment gateway into their website or app to enable online transactions, leveraging APIs and plugins to add payment processing functionality to their platforms and to enable a better user experience for their customers when making a secure payment.

 The payment gateway handles the front-end part of the transaction, encrypting and securely transferring a customer’s payment data to the payment processor for approval.
 Once approved, the payment gateway informs the merchant and customer about a successful transaction.